dirtyhenry/dead-rooster-articles/2024/2024-01-24-getting-psyched-up-compilation.md

 21. The Undertones - _Teenage Kicks_
 22. Green Day - _Basket Case_
 23. Led Zeppelin - _Rock and Roll_
-24. Buzzcocks - _Ever Fallen in Love (With Someone You Shouldn't've?)_
+24. Buzzcocks - _Ever Fallen in Love (With Someone You Shouldn’t’ve?)_
 25. Oasis - _Morning Glory_
 26. Arctic Monkeys - _From The Ritz To The Rubble_
 27. MGMT - _Kids_